-In this article, results of theoretical calculations of the diffusion of a Au adatom on the reconstructed Si(100)-2x1 surface are presented.
-The study is based on nudged elastic band (NEB) calculations of minimum energy paths for elementary transitions with the energy and atomic forces estimated from DFT calculations with the PBEsol functional.
-The results, combined with rate estimates based on harmonic transition state theory are used in kinetic Monte Carlo (KMC) simulations of Au adatom diffusion over a range of temperature.
-The optimal diffusion mechanism turns out to be non-intuitive and indirect involving Au adatom hopping on top of a dimer row and then migration along the row long distance between visits to the low energy BDR sites.
+surface are presented.
+The study is based on nudged elastic band (NEB) calculations of minimum energy paths for elementary transitions with the energy and atomic forces estimated from DFT calculations with the Perdew-Burke-Ernzerhof exchange-correlation density functional (PBEsol) for metallic bulk and surface systems.
+The results, combined with rate estimates based on harmonic transition state theory, are used in kinetic Monte Carlo (KMC) simulations of Au adatom diffusion over a range of temperatures.
+The optimal diffusion mechanism turns out to be nonintuitive and indirect involving Au adatom hopping on top of a dimer row and then migration along the row long distance between visits to the low-energy BDR sites.
 The effective activation energy turns out to be significantly smaller than that of the more direct diffusion path between BDR sites.